 This is our initial public offering of shares of our common stock.
-We are offering 6,150,000 shares.
+We are offering 5,200,000 shares.
+We expect the initial public offering price to be between \$13.00 and \$15.00 per share.

 Currently, no public market exists for the shares.
-Our common stock has been approved for quotation on the Nasdaq National Market under the trading symbol "THRX."
+After pricing of the offering, we expect that the shares will be quoted on the Nasdaq National Market under the symbol "THRX."